Skip to content

 Note

 If your PC is connected to another network (e.g., for internet) with a proxy server, this may result in conflicts and may require excluding the QM router network (192.168.88.xxx) from the proxy.
-To accomplish this, we suggest asking for assistance from the institution's IT personnel or contacting us.
+To accomplish this, you can follow this guide and ask for assistance from the institution's IT personnel.
 It is recommended to set all QM devices (e.g., OPXes and Octaves) to static IP addresses.

 Accessing the web admin and connecting to the cluster using Python can be done in the following way: